-It and the machine-printed reproductions were Foster enterprises for which his company paid Rakusan (and later Rakusan's family) regular royalties as long as the booklet was in print and the reproductions were sold.
+It and the machine-printed reproductions were Foster enterprises for which his company paid Rakusan (and later Rakusan's family) regular royalties as long as the reproductions were sold and the booklet was in print.

 What Rakusan had wanted and expected as a Foster book was a catalogue raisonné including a brief biography.
 By 1950 Rakusan had prepared a pasted-up scrapbook manuscript version of the book he hoped would be printed.

 It contains several personal photographs and notes and examples of his work.

 Most importantly every woodblock print in the 100 Series and the 36 Series is illustrated and numbered in consecutive order of first publication.

 Marginal notes added in early 1951 indicate Rakusan's frustration and disappointment that the book he had so wanted was not to appear.